OpenMobileAlliance/oma-knowledge-base/content/3.lwm2m/30.resources/index.md

 * **Extensibility**: New objects and resources can be registered to address emerging needs and technologies.

 ### OMA SenML Units
-<strong>OMA LwM2M adopts SenML</strong> <i>(Sensor Markup Language)</i> Units to ensure standardized and consistent measurement units across IoT resources.
+OMA LwM2M adopts SenML <i>(Sensor Markup Language)</i> Units to ensure standardized and consistent measurement units across IoT resources.
 By following the rules provided by SenML, OMA LwM2M facilitates interoperability and data exchange among diverse IoT devices and platforms.
 Using standardized units is crucial for accurately interpreting sensor data, avoiding ambiguity, and ensuring that data from different sources can be seamlessly integrated and compared.
 This standardization also aids in the development of reliable and scalable IoT solutions, as developers can confidently build applications knowing that the data conforms to a recognized and consistent set of units.
 The adoption of SenML Units ultimately enhances the efficiency and reliability of IoT ecosystems, fostering innovation and broader adoption of IoT technologies.

+OMA maintains a private set of <a href="https://raw.githubusercontent.com/OpenMobileAlliance/lwm2m-registry/refs/heads/prod/LWM2M_senml_units.xml" target="_blank" alt="LwM2M SenML Units">LwM2M SenML Units</a> to be used if registering a new unit with the <a href='https://www.iana.org/assignments/senml/senml.xhtml' target='_blank' alt='IANA SenML Registry'>IANA SenML Registry</a> takes too long.

 ### OMA LwM2M Schemas
 The <strong>OMA LwM2M Schema</strong> is a structured framework that defines the rules and format for organizing and validating data, ensuring consistent and interoperable communication between IoT devices and services.
 The <strong>OMA LwM2M Schema</strong> has undergone significant enhancements from version 1.0 to version 1.1 to better support the evolving needs of IoT deployments.
 The primary differences between LwM2M Schema v1.0 and v1.1 can be seen in the updated XML schema definitions, which reflect improvements in resource definitions, data type support, and overall schema structure.
 Version 1.1 introduces additional data types and resource attributes, enhancing the flexibility and expressiveness of the schema.
 These updates enable more complex IoT use cases and improve compatibility with a wider range of devices and services.
 Furthermore, the refined schema structure in v1.1 provides better support for modularity and scalability, making it easier for developers to create and manage large-scale IoT solutions.
 These advancements ensure that OMA LwM2M remains at the forefront of IoT standards, providing robust and future-proof specifications for IoT device management and service enablement.